 Watch the video below to learn more about the mural.

 We are a Native youth theater troupe.
 Social distancing cancelled our performances.
 However, the need to express emotions, celebrate culture, and connect did not end.
-The stage changed from a crowded auditorium to a gray wall on All Nations Indian Church.
-A wall passed by the Indigenous Peoples Task Force (IPTF) teens who came together for programming.
-Recently, the wall has become a place of graffiti, litter, & injection drug use.
-Displaying the challenges faced within the community.
+The stage changed from a crowded auditorium to a gray wall on All Nations Indian Church, a wall passed by the Indigenous Peoples Task Force (IPTF) teens who came together for programming.
+Recently, the wall has become a place of graffiti, litter, and injection-drug use, displaying challenges faced within the community.

-Our elder Linda Eagle Speaker opened the process teaching us that we are all human beings first, no group greater, but all equal.
-The entire 2,048 square foot wall displays creativity and messages of the young artists.
-With the support of partners (All Nations Indian Church, IPTF, SAMHSA Native Connections, and the Minneapolis Institute of Art), the project moved from an idea to colorful cans of paint quickly.
+Our elder Linda Eagle Speaker opened the process, teaching us that we are all human beings first, no group greater, but all equal.
+The entire 2,048 s.f. wall displays creativity and messages of the young artists.
+With the support of partners (All Nations Indian Church, IPTF, SAMHSA Native Connections, and the Minneapolis Institute of Art), the project moved quickly from an idea to reality with the use of combined creativity and colorful cans of paint.

-Our 18 youth and staff worked with lead artist Bree Green.
-Bree helped us identify the themes that were important to the group: traditional medicines, equality (Black Lives Matter, Missing and Murdered Indigenous Women), growth, our own diversity, and Native American culture.
-Photography and videography of the process was done by Ruti Mejia.
+Our 18 youth and staff worked with lead artist Bree Green, who helped us identify important themes: traditional medicines, equality (Black Lives Matter, Missing and Murdered Indigenous Women), growth, our own diversity, and Native American culture.
+Ruti Mejia captured the process in photography and videography.